Sword-Smith/economics/README.md

 This is mainly a list of videos, but books and articles are also welcome here.

+Make a pull-request if you want to add something!

 ## Introduction to Economics
 #### Free to Choose, part 1
 https://youtu.be/dngqR9gcDDw